viruses from reproducing, but there isn't enough scientific evidence to support this theory.

 In this Article

-Do not use whole boxwood leaf.
+It's LIKELY UNSAFE to use whole boxwood leaf.
 It has serious side effects that the leaf extract doesn't seem to have.
-Whole boxwood leaf can cause poisoning, including life threatening side effects such as seizures, paralysis, and death.
+Whole boxwood leaf can cause poisoning, including life-threatening side effects such as seizures and paralysis.
+It can also cause death.

 Special Precautions & Warnings:Pregnancy and breast-feeding: It's LIKELY UNSAFE to use whole boxwood leaf, whether or not you are pregnant or breast-feeding.
 Not enough is known about the safety of using boxwood extract during pregnancy or breast-feeding.
 Stay on the safe side and avoid use until more is known.

 Slow heart rate (bradycardia): Boxwood extract might slow down the heart rate.
 This could be a problem in people who already have a slow heart rate.

 Gastrointestinal tract blockage: Boxwood extract might cause "congestion" in the intestines.
 This might cause problems in people who have a blockage in their intestines.

 Ulcers: Boxwood extract might increase secretions in the stomach and intestines.
 There is concern that this could worsen ulcers.

 Lung conditions: Boxwood extract might increase fluid secretions in the lung.
 There is concern that this could worsen lung conditions such as asthma or emphysema.

 Seizures: There is concern that boxwood extract might increase the risk of seizures.

 Urinary tract obstruction: Boxwood extract might increase secretions in the urinary tract.
 There is concern that this could worsen urinary obstruction.